-You’ll find my Southern Fried Dill Pickles are made from delightfully crunchy, tiny baby dill pickles, that are gloriously soaked in a garlic and dill brine till perfectly seasoned, then placed in a seasoned buttermilk and hot sauce brine before fried to perfection and served with homemade Ranch dressing.
+You’ll find my Southern Fried Dill Pickles are made from delightfully crunchy, tiny baby dill pickles that are gloriously soaked in a garlic and dill brine until perfectly seasoned, then placed in seasoned buttermilk and hot sauce brine before fried to perfection and served with homemade Ranch dressing.

-According to the owners of the Hollywood Café in Robinsonville, Mississippi, fried dill pickles made their first appearance in 1969 when one of the restaurants cooks, rolled the dill pickles them in the batter for catfish, served them to the restaurants guests.
+According to the owners of the Hollywood Café in Robinsonville, Mississippi, fried dill pickles made their first appearance in 1969 when one of the restaurant’s cooks rolled the dill pickles in the batter for catfish, served them to the restaurant’s guests.

 Southern Fried Dill Pickles